bradcater/betterific/README.md

 optimized.

 The Betterific::ProtobufClient responds to the same methods as the Betterific::JsonClient, so it's easy to exchange one for the other at will.
+For example,

+    Betterific::JsonClient.users(:id => [2])

+and

+    Betterific::ProtobufClient.users(:id => [2])

+return the same data.
 Just don't forget that while JSON uses access methods like

     my_json['key']

 the [ruby-protocol-buffers](https://github.com/codekitchen/ruby-protocol-buffers)
-has its own auto-generated classes that create methods like
+gem has its own auto-generated classes that create methods like

     my_protobuf_instance.key